EvanGibsonSmith/personal-website/jackbox_chalice.md

 </div>
 <div class="note">Plot of chances of survival over number of cups.</div>

 As expected, we have 50% for 2 people, around 44% for 3 players, and increasingly worse odds as the number of players increases.
 It seems to approach a specific value!
 It turns out those competing forces tend to "cancel" to a constant probability.
-The question becomes *is* this value.
+The question becomes what *is* this value.

 <div class="animation-container">
     <video class='hover-video' muted playsinline controls>